shubhamqa23/selenium_automated_webpage/README.md

 ✅ How to Run
 Make sure ChromeDriver is set up and compatible with your Chrome version.

-Replace "https://webpage" in the code with the actual webpage URL.
+Following is the URL "https://rahulshettyacademy.com/locatorspractice/"

-Run the program using your IDE or from the terminal
+Run the program using your IDE